 By the time Netanyahu's visit ended, he was being variously blamed (by Eliot Spitzer in Slate) for having picked "a useless, counterproductive fight with the president" and hailed (by Edward Morrissey in The Week) for having established himself "as the real statesman in the conflict."
-No one could deny the rapturous enthusiasm with which Congress received Netanyahu -- senators and representatives gave him more than two dozen standing ovations -- but did such pro-Israel passion risk "undermining America's long-term interests in the region" (as Michael A. Cohenformer UN Ambassador John Bolton wrote for Fox News)?
+No one could deny the rapturous enthusiasm with which Congress received Netanyahu -- senators and representatives gave him more than two dozen standing ovations -- but did such pro-Israel passion risk "undermining America's long-term interests in the region" (as Michael A. Cohen charged in Foreign Policy)?
+Or did it signal the creation of "a significant new political dynamic in the United States" (as former UN Ambassador John Bolton wrote for Fox News)?

 But such analyses strain too hard to assign a consequence to Netanyahu's trip to Washington.
 The interplay among Obama, Netanyahu, and Congress made for an interesting show, but it changed nothing important on the ground.
 The US-Israeli relationship was and is strong.
 The Israeli-Palestinian "peace process" was and is fruitless.
 Those realities are no different today than they were last month.

 If anything, Netanyahu's visit and its attendant fireworks served mostly as a reminder of two political axioms: (1) It takes more than Congress to change a president's foreign policy.
 But (2) it takes more than a president to change a fundamental US relationship.